Jen304/sorting-visual/README.md

 * Start or pause sorting display
 * Reset to a new sorting display
 * Forward or backward sorting by each step.
-* Switch themes
+* Switch themes (dark and light)

 ## What I learnt
 * Review basic React and Material UI
 * React hooks: useState, useEffect and useContext
-* Learn and practice with Context to create and use global state for the app theme
+* Learn and practice with Context to create and use global state for to switch theme

 ## Usage
 1. Clone this repo to logo machine